ercas/twitter_bot_detector/README.rst

      - int
      - The number of top speeds to average for the ``OTPTopSpeeds`` and ``StraightLineTopSpeeds`` feature extractors
+   * - **classifier**
+     - **section**
+     - Configuration for the classifier
+   * - .features
+     - comma-separated array of strings
+     - A list of all feature extractors to use, or ``all`` if all available feature extractors should be used
+   * - .n_estimators
+     - int
+     - The number of trees to use in the random forest
    * - **training**
      - **section**
      - Contains training data